My Sister's Machine

-My Sister's Machine was an American grunge band from Seattle, Washington, formed in 1989.
-Its members were Nick Pollock (vocals, guitar), Owen Wright (guitar), Chris Ivanovich (bass), and Chris Gohde (drums).
+My Sister's Machine was an American grunge band from Seattle, Washington, formed in 1989 by Nick Pollock (vocals, guitar), Owen Wright (guitar), Chris Ivanovich (bass), and Chris Gohde (drums).

 This band recorded and released two albums, Diva in 1992 and Wallflower in 1993, before they broke up in 1994.
-They reunited in 2010 to headline the Layne Staley Tribute and Benefit Concert that year as Pollock had previously played guitar in Alice N' Chains, an early incarnation of Alice in Chains that also included Staley.
+They reunited in 2010 to headline the Layne Staley Tribute and Benefit Concert that year as Pollock had previously played guitar in an early incarnation of Alice in Chains that also included Staley.

 History

 Background (1984–1989)

 Before the formation of My Sister's Machine, guitarist Owen Wright and drummer Chris Gohde were involved in a band called Mistrust in 1984; this band also included former Culprit singer Jeff L'Heureux.
 They recorded one album called Spin the World, which was released on CD in 2009 by Heart of Steel Records.
 This band did an extensive amount of touring before they broke up in 1988.

 Meanwhile, Nick Pollock played guitar in a glam metal band called Alice N' Chains, a precursor to Alice in Chains that also included Layne Staley on vocals.
 The band recorded two demos and toured throughout the Seattle area for roughly one year before they broke up on friendly terms in 1987.